bentoml/BentoML/README.md

 * __Multiple Distribution Format__ - Easily package your Machine Learning models
   into format that works best with your inference scenario:
-  * Docker Image - include built-in REST API Server
+  * Docker Image - deploy as containers running REST API Server
-  * PyPI Package - integrate with your python applications seamlessly
+  * PyPI Package - integrate into your python applications seamlessly
   * CLI tool - put your model into Airflow DAG or CI/CD pipeline
   * Spark UDF - run batch serving on large dataset with Spark
   * Serverless Function - host your model with serverless cloud platforms